WrichikBasu/ShakeAlarmClock/README.md

 Ideas for improvement and feature requests are always welcome.
 Please post them in the [Feature requests](https://github.com/WrichikBasu/ShakeAlarmClock/discussions/categories/feature-requests) category under Discussions.

 ### Questions:
-We will try to answer all questions and help you in using this library.
+We will try to answer all questions and help you in using this app.
 Please post your questions in the [Q&A category](https://github.com/WrichikBasu/ShakeAlarmClock/discussions/categories/q-a) under Discussions.

 ### Forking and Pull Requests:
 I appreciate people forking this repository and putting in their bit to improve it.
 Please follow the [guidelines](https://github.com/WrichikBasu/ShakeAlarmClock/blob/master/CONTRIBUTING.md#guidelines-for-forking-and-creating-pull-requests) for forking and creating pull requests.